9 Charts

 Select the chart.

-Click the Charts Element button next to the chart and you’ll see a list of chart elements.
+next to the chart to see a list of chart elements.

-Check Chart Title and the title is immediately added to the chart.
+Check Chart Title to immediately add the title to the chart.

-When an arrow is visible next to the chart element, this gives access to a drop-down menu with further options.
+An arrow next to a chart element indicates a drop-down menu with more options.

 9.8 Legend

-A legend is a box that identifies the patterns or colors from the data series in a chart.
-By default, if applicable, the legend will be shown at the right.
-The legend can also be removed or dragged to another place.
+A legend identifies the patterns or colors representing data series in a chart.
+By default, if applicable, the legend appears on the right.
+You can remove it or drag it to another location.

 Task 9.7 File: Bakery_Chart.xlsx

-The button Chart elements gives you accessto the following legend options:
+The Chart elements button provides the following legend options:

 - Right